William David Kenny

 William David Kenny VC (1 February 1899 – 2 January 1920) was a British Indian Army officer and an Irish recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life

 Kenny was born in Saintfield, County Down on 1 February 1899.

 Military career

 Kenny was commissioned in to the Indian Army as a second lieutenant on 31 August 1918.
 He was promoted to lieutenant a year later.

 He was 20 years old, and a lieutenant in the 4/39th Garhwal Rifles during the Waziristan Campaign when the deed took place for which he was awarded the VC.
-The citation was published in a supplement to the London Gazette of 7 September 1920 (dated 9 September 1920):
+The citation was published in a supplement to The London Gazette of 7 September 1920 (dated 9 September 1920):

 The medal

 His Victoria Cross is displayed at the National Army Museum in Chelsea.

-Memorials: India Gate, Delhi, India, Donaghadee, Co Down, Northern Ireland, Dundalk Grammar School, Dundalk, Co.
-Louth, Republic of Ireland.
+Memorials: India Gate, Delhi, India, Donaghadee, County Down, Northern Ireland, Dundalk Grammar School, Dundalk, County Louth, Republic of Ireland.